QB64-Phoenix-Edition/InForm-PE/docs/LList.md

 # LList Library

-The `LList` library provides a generic doubly-linked list implementation for QB64-PE.
+The `LList` library provides a generic doubly-linked list implementation.
 It supports storing various data types and automatically resizes itself as needed.

 ## Usage